lnvn/interview/2-design/README.md

 ### 1. Load Balancer (Top Layer):
 The load balancer is the entry point for incoming requests.
 It distributes traffic evenly among the API Gateways to ensure high availability and efficient use of resources.

-It can be implemented using tools like AWS Elastic Load Balancer (ELB), NGINX ...
+It can be implemented using tools such as AWS Elastic Load Balancer (ELB), NGINX, etc., with sticky sessions enabled to ensure traffic remains directed to the same API Gateway.
+This helps optimize the efficiency of the core functionalities provided by the API Gateway.

 ### 2. API Gateway (Middle Layer):
 The API Gateways handle the core functionalities of the system, such as: